shoaiyb/bloggery/_posts/2021-04-07-improve-wordpress-site-security.md

 ![img1](https://miro.medium.com/max/1050/0*CTudkdUR8JgHFEv7.jpg)

 ## Don’t Use Nulled Themes
-[WordPress premium themes](/wordpress-premium-themes/) look more professional and have more customizable options than a free theme.
+[WordPress Premium Themes](/wordpress-premium-themes/) look more professional and have more customizable options than a free theme.
 But one could argue you get what you pay for.
 Premium themes are coded by highly skilled developers and are tested to pass multiple WordPress checks right out of the box.
 There are no restrictions on customizing your theme, and you will get full support if something does go wrong on your site.